Undergraduate Course: Greek Art and Archaeology (CACA08012)

 On completion of this course, the student will be able to:

-- demonstrate, by way of coursework and examination as required, a sound knowledge of the subject considered in the course;
+- demonstrate a sound knowledge of the subject considered in the course;

 |Barringer, J. (2014).
 The Art and Archaeology of Ancient Greece.
 Cambridge.
 Folio N5630 Bar. |